-High Density Polyethylene (HDPE) pipe exhibits properties which make it ideal for use in buried applications.
-Polyethylene is lightweight making it easy to handle and manipulate by hand or with light-duty equipment.
+Thermoplastic pipe such as High Density Polyethylene (HDPE) and Polypropylene (HP) exhibit properties which make it ideal for use in buried applications.
+Thermoplastic pipe is lightweight making it easy to handle and manipulate by hand or with light-duty equipment.
 It is also very durable and generally resistant to impact, UV degradation, and most chemicals.
 However, as with any pipe product, there are some basic precautions that must be taken to reduce the likelihood of damage and to ensure trouble free performance.
 This document addresses measures to help ensure the pipe is not damaged before, during and after installation.